0xDevMorris/Dryver-App-Project/README.md

+STILL BUILDING THIS PROJECT, MORE UPDATES AND CORRECTIONS WOULD BE ADDED!!!

 Dryver - Ride-Sharing Platform
 Dryver is a modern, responsive ride-sharing platform that allows users to book rides, track real-time locations, and estimate fares.
 The platform provides a smooth user experience similar to popular ride-sharing services, with a focus on user-friendly design and functionality.